Chris Britton (baseball): Independent baseball

 Britton signed with the York Revolution of the Independent Atlantic League of Professional Baseball for the 2009 season.
 He signed with the Lincoln Saltdogs of the American Association for the 2010 season.
 He was released from the Saltdogs on June 28, 2010.

 Weight

 At 275 pounds, Britton was one of the heaviest players in baseball.
 The only other major leaguers who were listed as heavy or heavier at the time were CC Sabathia, Jonathan Broxton, Bobby Jenks, Adam Dunn, and Dmitri Young.

-"Brittongate"

-While Britton has generally put up good minor league numbers and had success with the Orioles during the 2006 season, he has been generally overlooked by the Yankees.
-Yankees fan blogs, which generally bemoan the team's relief pitchers, quickly grew frustrated with the team's reluctance to place Britton on the major league roster, or use him when available.
-This unwillingness to use the pitcher has been dubbed "Brittongate."
-General manager Brian Cashman expressed confidence in Britton: "He has not failed in any capacity at any level.
-Every chance he’s gotten, he’s had success, period.
-That’s what defines Chris Britton.
-I can’t tell you any more than that."